France in the Junior Eurovision Song Contest: Contest history

 On 28 October 2022, Lissandro was announced as the French entrant at the Junior Eurovision Song Contest 2022 with the song "Oh Maman !".
 After the opening ceremony for the 2022 contest, which took place on 5 December 2022, it was announced that France would perform sixth on 11 December 2022, following Italy and preceding Albania.
-The entry won the contest accumulating 203 points and placing first of the 16 participating nations.
+The entry won the contest with 203 points, marking the second time France won the Contest.
 French head of delegation Alexandra Redde-Amiel and Director General of France Télévisions Delphine Ernotte then revealed that the country would host the next edition of the contest in 2023.